stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 http://www.rubiksplace.com/cubes/2x2/

+If you find that you messed up somewhere, just go back to Step 1.

 Step 1: Solve white on one side.

 This is the least formulaic step.
 I don't know any formulas on how to do it, I just keep playing with it until it works.
 Generally I get some whites on one side, but start to change them out until